 There was a requirement to take out the search box on the list.
 There might be several ways to tackle this, but here is what I came up with.

-My first thought was to simply hide it by setting search box element to display:none; In fact, this does hide the . . .
+My first thought was to simply hide it by setting search box element to display:none; . . .

 (published originally February 1, 2013 at simoraman.wordpress.com)